SAFCSP-Team/data-structures-and-algorithms-bootcamp/data-structures-and-algorithms-101/03-algorithms/01-searching/02-sequential-search.md

 In this pseudocode, the list represents the list in which we are performing the search, and the item is the element we are searching for.
 > You can translate this pseudocode into your preferred programming language to implement the Sequential Search algorithm.
 ## Example
-- Implementing the Sequential Search algorithm in Java for an array:
+- Implementing the sequential search algorithm in java for an array:
 ```java
 public class SequentialSearch {
     public static int sequentialSearch(int[] arr, int item) {